M4GNV5/BinaryLang/README.md

 # BinaryLang
 Cool people can write programs only with 0 and 1

-YOu want to be cool?
-Do it [here](http://m4gnv5.github.io/BinaryLang/src/browser.html)
+You want to be cool?
+Be it [here](http://m4gnv5.github.io/BinaryLang/src/browser.html)

 #How do i write code to be cool?
 Every command has following layout `<4 bits command id> <arg1> <arg2> ...`